We do not talk to each other mindfully aware of what we are doing.

 Our Work is what we are to do in the field of action, to bring forth who we are, offering the gifts we have to give, as blessing and grace upon the here and now of our living.
 In doing that, we have to square ourselves with the contradictions and conflicts between the two worlds.
 There is the world of space and time, mortgages and dental appointments, speeding tickets and over-drawn notices.
-And, there is the world of instinct and intuition, nudges, hunches, flashes of insight and understanding, overwhelming encounters with meaning and purpose, and the aesthetic arrest of numinous reality.
-The worlds of Logos and Mythos.
+And, there is the world of instinct and intuition, nudges, hunches, flashes of insight and understanding, overwhelming encounters with meaning and purpose, wonder and radiance, and the aesthetic arrest of numinous reality.
+These are the worlds of Logos and Mythos.
 And we are to integrate the visible world of physical/somatic reality with the invisible world of spiritual/psychic reality.

 We are to “take care of business” with regard to the two worlds—the world of our stiz im leben, our setting in life, and the world of our heart, soul and mind.
-We are to be who we are within the terms of life in this physical world of our birth and death.
-Between birth and death, we have a certain amount of time to come to terms with who we are—the truth of our own unique being—the “I” that only we can be—and come to terms with the facts of our life—the limitations and restrictions that shape and limit the expression of who we are.
+We are to be who we are within the terms of life operative in this physical world of our birth and death.
+Between birth and death, we have a certain amount of time to come to terms with who we are—the truth of our own unique being—the “I” that only we can be—and with the facts of our life—the limitations and restrictions that shape and limit the expression of who we are.